swvanbuuren/cubinterpp/README.md

 - Akima spline interpolation
 - Natural cubic spline interpolation

-Linear interpolation is supported for `N`-dimensional data, whereas cubic interpolation currently only supports `1`- and `2`-dimensional data.
-Cubic piecewise interpolation for `N`-dimensional data is planned.
+Linear as well as cubic interpolation is supported for `N`-dimensional data.

 All classes are templatized and support the STL's vector types.